-5.2 Performance Figures for Hardware Implementations
+6.2 Performance Figures for Hardware Implementations

-The hardware performance evaluation of the Luffa hash family was done by synthesizing the proposed designs using $0.13\,\mu\mathrm{m}$ CMOS standard cell library.
-The code was first written in GEZEL [12] and tested for the functionality using the test vectors provided by the software implementations.
-The GEZEL code was then compiled to VHDL and synthesized using the Synopsys® Design Vision tool [20].
-The synthesis results are given in Table 15.
-Similar to the software implementations, the notation of "one-block message" is used when the padded message consists only of a single 256-bit block.
-The last column shows the throughput for hashing a very long message.
+Here, we show the software performances of the Luffa v2 hash family.
+A hardware performance evaluation of the Luffa hash family was done by synthesizing the proposed designs using UMC 0.13 μ m CMOS standard cell library.
+The code was first written in GEZEL [15] and tested for the functionality using the test vectors provided by the software implementations.
+The GEZEL code was then compiled to VHDL and synthesized using Synopsys Design Compiler version Y-2006.06 [26].
+Our goal was to show that the family of cryptographic hash functions Luffa can be implemented efficiently in hardware.
+We targeted both, the compact and the high-throughput implementations.